PhyllomeOS/phyllomeos/README.md

 The following command will read your flattened file and use it to automatically bootstrap your modified revision of Phyllome OS on a virtual machine with 2 vCPUs, 4 GB of RAM and a disk of 5 GB.

-> Adjust it according to your needs.
+> Adjust it according to your need.

 ```
 virt-install \